Tesla has joined the big league in the world of video games.

 In the company’s latest Tesla models, built for speed, range, and enduring performance, the inclusion of a Tesla games dashboard has upped the ante, differentiating Tesla from other car manufacturers out there.

 The Tesla Arcade processor is a 10-teraflop gaming system.
 This gives it enough juice to power up at least ten Tesla games, including old Atari classics from the 1980s and newer titles found on modern games consoles such as the Xbox Series X and PS5.
-In the future, you may even be able to play Steam games.

 Tesla’s Infotainment Turns Cars Into Games Consoles